jucian0/posts/building-forms-in-reactjs-2.md

 ## Improving useValidation hook

-`useValidation` is hook that return an object with errors and a property to show us if the form values is valid or not.
+`useValidation` is a hook that return an object with errors and a property to show us if the form values is valid or not.

 ```javascript
 import { useState, useEffect, useCallback } from "react";